brimdata/zui/docs/Joining-Data.md

 each set of input records being sorted by the field being joined.
-The Z processors referenced in this cookbook employ "spill-to-disk" functionality that ensure they can perform the sort/join with arbitrarily large amounts of data.
-However, we recognize the approach may not be as easy-to-use or as performant as in-memory approaches that tools often take for smaller-scale joins.
+The Z processors referenced in this cookbook employ "spill-to-disk" functionality that ensure they can perform the sort/join with arbitrarily large amounts of data without hitting memory limitations.
+However, we recognize the approach may not be as easy-to-use or performant as in-memory approaches that tools often use for smaller-scale joins.
 We hope that user feedback will help us confirm which other approaches to joining we should offer next in future releases.

 3. While the `join` processor is available in the Z language and hence usable from within Brim, the Brim app currently lacks mechanisms to easily